aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_analysis/index.md

 # Aurora MySQL SQL Performance Troubleshooting - Analysis (WIP)

-In this lab, we are going to demonstrate *how to troubleshoot SQL performance related issues using* different tools.
-Specifically we are going to look at how you can leverage *EXPLAIN, PROFILE, performance_schema*  to troubleshoot/identify bottlenecks.
+In this lab, we are going to demonstrate *how to troubleshoot SQL performance related issues* using different tools.
+Specifically we are going to look at how you can leverage *EXPLAIN, PROFILE, performance_schema*  to analyze the query.
 Also we are going to briefly shows how indexes can help in improving the performance of your query.

 This lab contains the following tasks: